mauriziosessaku/OpenSafety/README.md

 You do not need to be a programmer to participate.
 The pharmacovigilance community — academics, regulators, industry scientists, and patient advocates — can and should shape how this field evolves.

+### Academic scope and publication commitment

+**Access to the OpenSafety infrastructure is granted exclusively for academic and scientific research purposes.**

+Every project using the shared sandbox is expected to result in a peer-reviewed publication.
+This is not a bureaucratic requirement — it is the founding principle of this initiative.
+We are building this to advance the science of drug safety in the open, and publication is the mechanism by which that happens.
+Results that remain unpublished do not serve the community this infrastructure exists to support.

+When you apply, you should be able to describe:
+- The research question your project addresses
+- The target journal or conference you intend to submit to
+- A realistic timeline for manuscript preparation

+Co-authorship or acknowledgement will be determined jointly during the scoping call, in line with ICMJE authorship criteria.

+**Commercial use, proprietary development, and internal-only benchmarking are outside the scope of this initiative.**

 You can contribute:
 - Ideas and use cases
 - Datasets